-The school has an official instagram account, managed by the senior leadership team.
+The school has an official Instagram and Facebook account, managed by the senior leadership team.
 Staff members who have not been authorised to manage, or post to, the account, must not access, or attempt to access, the account.

 No additional school social media accounts should be created without approval from the Headteacher.